LeonardoZV/spark-connectors/spark-connectors-aws-sqs/README.md

 - **region** of the queue.
 Default us-east-2.
 - **queueName** of the queue.
 - **batchSize** so we can group N messages in one call.
 Default 10.
 - **queueOwnerAWSAccountId** aws account of the sqs queue.
 Needed if the sqs is in a different account than the spark job.
-Optional argument.
+Optional.

 SQS Extended Client options:
 - **useSqsExtendedClient** if you want to use the SQS Extended Client to send messages larger than 256KB.
 Default false.